mharsch/mharsch.github.io/_posts/2010-09-08-arcstat-pl-updated-for-l2arc-statistics.md

   - L2ARC
   - zfs
 ---
-Three years ago, Neelakanth Nadgir <a href="https://blogs.oracle.com/realneel/entry/zfs_arc_statistics" target="_blank" class="broken_link">released arcstat.pl</a>: a Perl script that prints ZFS ARC statistics in a vmstat-like fashion.
-I found this tool to be very useful, but it was missing support for L2ARC statistics (the [L2ARC](http://dtrace.org/blogs/brendan/2008/07/22/zfs-l2arc/) hadn&#8217;t been invented yet).
+Three years ago, Neelakanth Nadgir released arcstat.pl: a Perl script that prints ZFS ARC statistics in a vmstat-like fashion.
+I found this tool to be very useful, but it was missing support for L2ARC statistics (the [L2ARC](https://www.brendangregg.com/blog/2008-07-22/zfs-l2arc.html) hadn&#8217;t been invented yet).
 With neel&#8217;s permission, I&#8217;ve <a href="http://github.com/mharsch/arcstat" target="_blank">updated arcstat.pl</a> to support L2ARC statistics.
 Now it can be used to view ARC and L2ARC data side-by-side: providing a more complete view of ZFS caching performance on a system configured with L2ARC devices.

 Let&#8217;s say I&#8217;m interested in watching the following stats over time: